aragon/aragon-wiki/docs/dev/bug_bounty.md

     - Only unknown vulnerabilities will be awarded with a bounty, in case of duplicate reports, the first report will be awarded the bounty.
     - Public disclosure of the vulnerability before explicit consent from Aragon to do so, will make the vulnerability ineligible for a bounty.
     - Attempting to exploit the vulnerability in a public Ethereum network will also make it ineligible for a bounty.

-## Reporting

-!!! note "Reporting a found vulnerability"
-    - In order to report a vulnerability, please write an email to security@aragon.org with [BUG BOUNTY] in the subject of the email.
-    - For sensitive vulnerabilities, please the encrypt the email using this [PGP key](rsc/security.asc) (Fingerprint: `B6D5 1396 4B9C 62B7`)
-    - We will make our best effort to reply in a timely manner and provide a timeline for resolution.
-    - Please include a detailed report on the vulnerability with clear reproduction steps.
-The quality of the report can impact the reward amount.